A Street for all: reaching out to communities in need.

 Every day Big Bird, Elmo, Abby, and friends help young children engage with learning like no one else can.
 That’s why we count on them to bring the messages of Sesame Street directly into the homes and hands of families most in need—where research tells us they have a dramatic impact.
 We call it outreach.

 For over 40 years, Sesame Street has gone beyond the power of television to deliver targeted lessons and support to particularly vulnerable communities.
-To date, we’ve made these special educational materials available by distributing over 16 million “outreach kits” and hosting events that have reached hundreds of thousands of people.1 Partnerships with over 3000 organizations throughout the country for funding and distribution support are behind these remarkable numbers.
+Way beyond.
+To date, we’ve made these special educational materials available through over 16 million “outreach kits” and events that have reached hundreds of thousands of people.1 Partnerships with over 3000 organizations throughout the country for funding and distribution support are behind these remarkable numbers.